-12.7.1 The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has passed all modules or has been awarded compensation in accordance with Regulation 12.4 and achieved the following Stage aggregate mark in the Stage in question, noting Regulation 6.7 regarding rounding of marks:
+12.7.1The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has passed all modules or has been awarded compensation in accordance with Regulation 12.4 and achieved the following Stage aggregate mark in the Stage in question, noting Regulation 6.7 regarding rounding of marks:

-Integrated Masters Course Stage 1 Stage 2 Stage 3 Master of Chemistry Master of Computing Science Master of Engineering Master of Mathematics Master of Natural Sciences Master of Physics Master of Sciences 60% 60% 60% Master of Pharmacy 40% 40% 40%
+Integrated Masters Course Stage 1 Stage 2 Stage 3 Master of Chemistry Master of Computing Science Master of Engineering Master of Mathematics Master of Natural Sciences Master of Physics Master of Sciences 40% 40% 40% Master of Pharmacy 40% 40% 40%

-- 12.7.2 Where a student has not completed the Stage satisfactorily as specified above, the Board shall: - (a) consider the recommendations of the Extenuating Circumstances Panel in deciding whether a student may remain on the Integrated Masters course, having passed all the modules but having not met the specific threshold for progression as detailed in Regulation 12.7.1; - (b) where there are no factors to be taken into consideration, determine whether the student can be offered the opportunity to transfer to a Bachelors degree course for which the requirements have been met; - (c) where a student has failed a module, offer the student the option of reassessment in any failed module in accordance with Regulation 12.5. - 12.7.3 The Board of Examiners may not offer the option of reassessment where a student has passed a module but has not met the higher progression threshold to continue on an Integrated Masters programme.
+- 12.7.2 Where a student has not completed the Stage satisfactorily as specified above, the Board shall: - (a) consider the recommendations of the Extenuating Circumstances Panel in deciding whether a student may remain on the Integrated Masters course, having passed all the modules but having not met the specific threshold for progression as detailed in Regulation 12.7.1; - (b) where there are no factors to be taken into consideration, determine whether the student can be offered the opportunity to transfer to a Bachelors degree course for which the requirements have been met; - (c) where a student has failed a module, offer the student the option of reassessment in any failed module in accordance with Regulation 12.5. - 12.7.3 The Board of Examiners may not offer the option of reassessment where a student has passed a module but has not met the higher progression threshold to continue on an Integrated Masters programme. - 12.8.1 The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has passed all modules and achieved a passing mark, or requirement of the placement provider, for the Stage in question.